SEKOIA-IO/documentation/_shared_content/develop/guides/formats/best_practices/authentications.md

 ### event.action

-For windows events, we can map `action.properties.LogonType` with `event.action` as follow:
+For Windows events, we can map `action.properties.LogonType` with `event.action` as follow:

 | action.properties.LogonType | event.action                             |
 | --------------------------- | ---------------------------------------- |